desmap/ale-sensible/README.md

 - **Experience a butter-smooth intuitive ALE right out of the box, PlugInstall and start**
 - **Fix all of ALE's annoyances with one line _without_ reading miles-long docs, a +40Kb README or verbose help files (this README is 3.5Kb and you won't need more)**
-- **No stuttery gutter taking space, shaking up your code, pumping in and out (the gutter is this dull grey ruler-kind of thing on the left side)**
+- **No more stuttery gutter taking space, shaking up your code, pumping in and out**
 - **Easy quick-switching buffers/files without a laggy ALE bumping the gutter in your face; and out again (when switching to non-linted files)**
 - **No nervously blinking ALE linting/warning/flagging/messing the current line while you code (yes ALE, we know, you are asynchronous but just let me code and STFU)**
 - **ALE SENSIBLE kicks in when it's the right time: in Normal Mode _always_ and in Insert Mode _only_ after leaving Insert Mode, and always after 0ms, no delays**